When examiners and teachers mark your work, they look for both

 else's ideas about how we ought to think and

-live our own lives, shouldn't we ask whose ideas they are, what
+live our own lives, shouldn't we ask whose ideas they are,

 possible motives lie